Great Ocean Trail Run with Find Your Feet

 - 4-day 3-night guided trail run

-We do not charge for a single supplement as all rooms can be divided into two with dual access to the bathroom.
+- We do not charge for a single supplement as all rooms can be divided into two to offer privacy with dual access to the bathroom.

-- The final payment is due 3 months before departure.
-For reservations made 3 months or less from departure date, full payment is due at time of booking.
-Prices included are for the 2019-2021 travel season.
+- The final payment is due 90 days before departure.
+For reservations made three months or less from the departure date, full payment, the Indemnity Form and Health Declaration are due at the time of booking.

 - Running guides: two Find Your Feet running guides